Victory Base Complex

 Victory Base Complex (VBC) was a cluster of U.S. military installations surrounding the Baghdad International Airport (BIAP).
 The primary component of the VBC was Camp Victory, the location of the Al-Faw Palace, which served as the headquarters for the Multi-National Corps - Iraq, and later as the headquarters for the United States Forces - Iraq.

 Installations

 Camp Cropper

 Camp Cropper was a holding facility for security detainees.

 Camp Dublin

 Camp Dublin was part of VBC and was the headquarters of the Iraqi Federal Police - Special Training Academy, including a secluded part in which an Italian Carabinieri Contingent was hosted.
 The scope of the latter was to provide a Gendarmery training to the Iraqi Federal Police (IFP), as part of the NATO Training Mission - Iraq and according to the prerogatives of this Italian Armed Force which performs police functions in its homeland.
 Italy withdrew its Carabinieri, terminating the training after a long and proficient cooperation with the Iraqi, in 2011.

 FOB Ferdinand

 FOB Ferdinand was a U.S. Army Special Forces and Iraqi Special Forces base created in 2007 on Camp Liberty.

 Camp Liberty

+The camp was an installation of the United States Department of Defense in Baghdad, Iraq.
+It was used from 2012 to September 2016 to house members of the People's Mujahedin of Iran, who had been forcibly evicted from Camp Ashraf.